goto-10/blog/posts/2013-11-01-a-taste-of-neutrino.md

 Welcome to the neutrino language blog.
 [Neutrino](http://ne.utrino.org) is a new dynamically typed object-oriented programming language.
-It's intended to be useful for the same kinds of tasks that you would use python or ruby for but to be fast enough that it can also be used instead of java and even for some tasks you'd use C or C++ for today.
+It's intended to be useful for the same kinds of tasks that you would use python or ruby for but to be fast enough that it can also be used instead of java -- and even in some cases C or C++.

 Neutrino is being developed by a startup called *goto 10*.
 Goto 10 consists entirely of me, [plesner](http://c7n.p5r.org), and it's really just a different